susantkumarbhuyan/irctc-playwright-booking/readme.md

 Before running the project, ensure the following are installed on your system:

 1. **Node.js and npm**: Install Node.js and npm from [here](https://nodejs.org/).
-2. **Run The Python Python Captha solver Befor Start Booking NPM**: Install Python from [here](https://github.com/susantkumarbhuyan/irctc-captcha-solver).
+2. **Run The Python Python Captcha solver Before Start Booking NPM**: Install Python from [here](https://github.com/susantkumarbhuyan/irctc-captcha-solver).

 ---